mambuzrrr/ftpserver/README.md

 3.)
 If you have installed everything, open the `ftpserver.py` file and edit the additional details Comment with `#`

 4.)
+Don't Forget: Open the Firewall Port: `sudo ufw allow 2121/tcp`

+5.)
 Now everything should be ready and working.
 You can start the FTPServer with the command: `python3 ftpserver.py`

 Now you can connect using a program like "**WinSCP**" or "**FileZilla**" Please remember to set the settings in the FTP program to "**FTP**" and not "**SFTP**" or something else.